 Frequently Asked Questions

 We have a variety of ways for you to stay involved and connected with your experience.
-You can: Apply for a Study Abroad Office Internship Volunteer at the Study Abroad Fair Help with study abroad marketing.
-Email us at email@example.com to get started!
+You can: Apply for a Global Experiences Office Internship Volunteer at the Study Abroad Fair Help with GEO marketing.
+Email us at firstname.lastname@example.org to get started!

 The majority of our programs require that you have a cell phone with a local number while abroad.
-Your study abroad advisor or program leader will give you more information on how to obtain one.
+Your global experience advisor or program leader will give you more information on how to obtain one.

-We recommend that you begin planning your study abroad experience no later than one full academic term prior to your anticipated departure.
-Ideally, you will begin planning to study abroad during your first year.
+We recommend that you begin planning your global experience no later than one full academic year prior to your anticipated departure.
+Ideally, you will begin planning to study abroad during your first year of study at the University of Pittsburgh.
 The earlier you start, the easier it is to find courses to fit your academic plans.
-You can best prepare by researching our programs to find the right choice for you, talking to our peer advisors and program managers and meeting with your academic advisors.
+You can best prepare by researching our programs to find the right choice for you, talking to our peer advisors, program managers, and meeting with your academic advisors.

 Yes!
 You should be aware that there may be additional visa requirements.
-You should speak to your study abroad advisor before choosing a program.
+You should speak to your global experience advisor before choosing a program.

-No. Pitt Study Abroad believes that upholding our GPA requirement ensures that students will be prepared to be successful on their program.
+No. Pitt Global Experiences believes that upholding our GPA requirement ensures that students will be prepared to be successful on their program.

 We have five different types of programs that we offer, and each one is a bit different.

-Panther Programs: developed and run by Pitt Study Abroad in connection with Pitt faculty.
+Panther Programs: developed and run by Pitt Global Experiences in connection with Pitt faculty.
 Grades factor into your GPA and you are billed by Pitt.

 Study Away: Panther Programs that take place within the US or Canada